 In this post I’ll be discussing how to make pumpkin puree, in the next post I’ll tell you how to make the pumpkin spice base, and in the one after that how to make the pumpkin spice latte!

 Making the pumpkin puree

-In order to make pumpkin puree, you’ll need pumpkin or butternut squash.
+In order to make pumpkin puree from scratch, you’ll need pumpkin or butternut squash.
 You can use as little or as much as you want, but let’s just say that you’ll need about 850 grams of pumpkin in order to have three cups of pumpkin puree.